Still Life, Still Alive Collective

-‘Still Lives, Still Alive’ is an Anam Beo Artist in the Community Project with Photographic Artist Veronica Nicholson & some members of Tullamore Camera Club.
+‘Still Life, Still Alive’ is an Anam Beo Artist in the Community Project with Photographic Artist Veronica Nicholson & some members of Tullamore Camera Club.
 Marie, Mary, Philomena, Pauline and Bridie produced a body of work & explored their surroundings in the everyday.
 Using fresh elements within their own photography practice, these striking images are the creative outcomes from a socially engaged collaboration that involved technical and conceptual conversations during an artistic process around the familiar.
 The project booklet supports the project and be used as part of a project exhibition and dissemination.
 That they have continued to come together and create is indicative of their enjoyment of the process and successes.
 This Artist in the Community Project was supported by Offaly County Council.
+This first iteration of the project was exhibited in Edenderry Library in 2022.
+Accompanied by a booklet designed by Julie Spollen from Anam Beo Art Organisation.

 ‘Really enjoyed taking part in the project.
 It pushed me out of my comfort zone and encouraged me to think creatively whilst gaining new skills.
 All under the experts eye and guidance of our Veronica.’